-Are Investment Pots sustainably invested?
+Are investment accounts sustainably invested?

 “Sustainable investments” are investment approaches that consider environmental, social, governance and other sustainability factors (sometimes called ESG funds) to varying degrees.